-By participating in this championship, each team agrees that judges' decisions are final and will not be subject for review.
-Each team acknowledges the necessity for the judges to make prompt and fair decisions in this competition and each team therefore expressly waives any legal, equitable, administrative or procedural review of such decisions.
+By participating in this championship, each team agrees that judges' and competition officials' decisions are final and will not be subject for review.
+Each team acknowledges the necessity for the judges and competition officials to make prompt and fair decisions in this competition and each team therefore expressly waives any legal, equitable, administrative or procedural review of such decisions.